andreaferretti/kmeans/README.md

 This benchmark is born to compare the performance of Pharo 3 in executing a simple machine learning algorithm with a reference implementation in Python and Scala.
 Since then, it got a little out of hand, and a few other implementations are available.

+**This benchmark is not going to be updated anymore after 30/3/2017.
+I don't have the time to reinstall all languages on the original machine.
+Still, you can play with it and test everything on your computer.
+Thus, I will not accept any more PRs to this repository.**

 Rules
 =====